Nandinidadhwal/github/README.md

 # githubrepo
-this is my first git repository.
+This is my first git repository.
 Author- Nandini Dadhwal